Forza Horizon 6 – Latest News And Release Date

 Fans hope for a more varied lineup that focuses on different car brands rather than multiple variants of the same model and includes unique options like Kei cars and trucks.

-For example, the quirky Toyota Hiace van has gone down fantastically well with Gran Turismo 7 fans in the recent update.
+For example, the quirky Toyota Hiace van has gone down well with Gran Turismo 7 fans in the recent update.

 To address previous criticisms, the developers should also aim to retain popular cars from earlier series entries.